gkz/grasp/faq.md

 ## I found a bug, where can I report it?
 The [GitHub issues section for Grasp](https://github.com/gkz/grasp/issues).

+## Does Grasp completely replace `grep` or `sed`?
+No. If you are searching text other than JavaScript code, you should still use those text based tools.
+If the searches you are doing are very simple, or textual in nature, then you can still use those tools.

 ## Is ES6 supported?
 Grasp uses [acorn](https://github.com/marijnh/acorn) to parse JavaScript.
 Acorn does not currently support ES6, but once it does Grasp will be updated to support it as well.